DCT

 VI.
 Other Allegations

-- Indirect Infringement: The complaint alleges inducement of infringement under 35 U.S.C. § 271(b) by asserting Defendant provides "tutorials, user guides, and other implementation resources on its website that facilitate the use of the infringing features" (Compl. ¶34).
-It alleges contributory infringement under § 271(c) by claiming Defendant provides software modules "exclusively designed and marketed for the infringing functionalities, with no substantial non-infringing use" (Compl. ¶36).
+- Indirect Infringement: The complaint alleges inducement under 35 U.S.C. § 271(b) based on Defendant providing "tutorials, user guides, and other implementation resources on its website" that allegedly instruct customers on how to use the software in an infringing manner (Compl. ¶24).
+It also alleges contributory infringement under § 271(c), asserting that Defendant's software modules are "specifically designed and marketed for synthetic image generation" and have "no substantial non-infringing use" (Compl. ¶26).

 VII.
 Analyst’s Conclusion: Key Questions for the Case